CCIGAMES/RiiDownloader/README.md

 # Summary:

-Say you want to get mario 64 on the wii but you didnt originally buy the game so you cant redownload.
+Say you want to get (for example) mario 64 on the wii but you didnt originally buy the game so you cant redownload.
 Now, what this idea basically saying:
 Is that you buy the game on switch via 3d all stars (ik its no longer available but this is an example) And once you have bought it, and legally own it